edyan/docker-nginx/README.md

         - php
 ```

+If you have no `php` container, nginx will start without any upstream configuration.

 ## Environment variables
 Two variables have been created, to override the user and group that owns Nginx (and all its files).
 That's useful if you need to mount a volume and own the files.

 These environment variables are `NGINX_UID` and `NGINX_GID`.

+Another two environment variables lets anybody override the `php` container name : `PHP_HOST` and `PHP_PORT`.